RecordEvolutionApps/OPC_UA_Client/README.md

 device will start downloading the app.

 ### Publishing Data
 Depending on the parameter settings below the data will be published to the reswarm WAMP router on the configured topic.
 You can listen to the topic with a Datapod to receive the data in near-realtime.
-In order to preserve the structure/format of the server data, the data is not formated/changed at all by the OPC UA Client and it is published as it recieved by the OPC UA Client.
+In order to preserve the structure/format of the server data, the data is not formatted/changed at all by the OPC UA Client and it is published as it received by the OPC UA Client.

 The data that is published will be of the following form: